Skip to footer content

 USING IRONQR

-NuGet QR Code Generator: Generate QR Codes in C# with Just a Few Lines of Code
+How to Generate QR Codes in C# with a NuGet Package

 Generating QR codes in .NET applications has never been more straightforward.
-With the right NuGet package, developers can create QR codes, customize their appearance, and save them to multiple output formats in just a few lines of code.
-IronQR delivers enterprise-grade QR code generation with cross-platform support for .NET Core, .NET Framework, and modern .NET versions.
+With the right NuGet package, you can create QR codes, customize their appearance, and save them to multiple output formats in just a few lines of code.
+IronQR delivers enterprise-grade QR code generation with cross-platform support for .NET Core, .NET Framework, and .NET 5-10.

 Get stated with IronQR now.